TurtleBot-Mfg/ros-system-daemon-groovy/README.md

 Special Thanks
 ----
-The program ```rosctl``` was inspired by apachectl Package was incluenced by the alternate aproach used by Thomas Moulard <thomas.moulard@gmail.com> on ros_comm_upstart
+The program ```rosctl``` was inspired by apachectl Package was influenced by the alternate approach used by Thomas Moulard <thomas.moulard@gmail.com> on ros_comm_upstart